 CUTICLE/BLOOM: the moist, protective coating on an eggshell intended to limit moisture loss and prevent bacterial contamination of the egg’s contents.

 DE: abbreviation for food grade diatomaceous earth.
-Food grade DE is a fossilized mineral dust with microscopic, razor-sharp edges that acts as a mechanical insecticide, slicing into insects’ bodies, dehydrating them to death.
+Food grade DE is a fossilized mineral dust with microscopic, razor-sharp edges that acts as a mechanical insecticide, slicing into insects’ bodies, dehydrating them.
 Regular exposure to DE is a health hazard to chickens since, when inhaled, its crystalline silica particles adhere to and scar their lung tissue.
 DE loses its effectiveness when wet, therefore cannot de-worm, ie: DE cannot eliminate a worm overload from the digestive tract of a chicken mechanically.
-While there are trace minerals in DE, there are other, much safer, natural sources of trace minerals for chickens to consume without the respiratory health risk DE poses.
+While there are trace minerals in DE, there are other, much safer, natural sources of trace minerals for chickens to consume without the respiratory health risk DE poses to chickens and humans.

 DEPOPULATE: to destroy/euthanize/kill a flock of chickens to stop the spread of disease.